 - Remember to include the diagnosis, functional limitations, recommendations and justification regarding accommodation needs in the documentation.

-- We will evaluate this information and consult with the University’s DSO, University Health Service, Counseling Center and/or other University departments as needed.
+- We will evaluate this information and consult with the Disability Services Office, University Health Service, the Counseling Center and/or other university departments as needed.

 - If you are registered with the DSO, you may arrange for the release of that information to University Housing.
 The information you provide will only be shared with other relevant staff in a discreet and confidential manner as required by law.
 This information will have no bearing on your general eligibility for housing.

 - Also, please note that submitting the above documentation is not a guarantee that you will receive the requested accommodations.

 - Students with disabilities are assigned roommates in the same manner as other housing applicants unless they specifically request a single room and one is available at the time their application is processed.